+Notification Systems:

-Notification Systems: Calls to 911 Emergency are automatically routed to Davidson and Davie county first responders, and the campus phone extension and building location are automatically identified in the call.
-Panic buttons that automatically dial 911 are located in all classrooms and main office locations of the Davidson and Davie campuses and off-campus centers.
+- Calls to 911 Emergency are automatically routed to Davidson and Davie county first responders, and the campus phone extension and building location are automatically identified in the call. - Panic buttons that automatically dial 911 are located in all classrooms and main office locations of the Davidson and Davie campuses and education centers. - An all-building audio mass notification system and a text, email, and phone notification system serve to quickly disseminate emergency messages across campus. - Emergency messaging is communicated to the community via the College's website.